freecores/scan_based_serial_communication/SCAN_README.txt

         the chip data has been loaded into the scan chain, clock out the data as normal.

+        To create a large number of bits, address and data fields may be created for a signal.
+2^addr_bits*data_bits must be greater than the size.
+In this way, only addr_bits+data_bits number of bits may be generated in the scan chain, which reduces the length of the scan chain, as well as the area, since latches are much smaller than the muxing elements needed for the chain.
+Since this is a new feature, the size specified by the address and data bits should most likely match the total size in order to avoid bugs.

-        Due to the buffering latch, complex internal interfaces can be emulated using the scan chain.
+        Due to the buffering latches, complex internal interfaces can be emulated using the scan chain.
 For instance, an SRAM could be connected to a clock, chip select, write enable, 64-bit data-in, and 64-bit data-out, all of which are connected to the scan